emissary-ingress/emissary/user-guide/consul-service-discovery.md

     Note that the `ConfigMap` will be replaced with a CRD for GA.

-4. Set `AMBASSADOR_ENABLE_ENDPOINTS` to `true` in the Ambassador deployment and deploy Ambassador.

-5. Create a `Mapping` for the `qotm-consul` service.
+8. Create a `Mapping` for the `qotm-consul` service.
 Make sure you specify the `load_balancer` annotation to configure Ambassador to route directly to the endpoint(s) from Consul.

    ```yaml
    ---